Redecorating/Redecorating/README.md

                                          Memory: 4436MiB / 15894MiB
 ```

 Gnome apps with flatpak are lovely.
-I do miss sway's native tiling a bit...
+I do miss sway's native tiling a bit (but [this](https://github.com/Leleat/Tiling-Assistant) is decent)